silzai/ObsidianNotes/Notes/RandomStudyNotes/Media&Soc/Lecture-9.md

 		- individuals should have the right to publish whatever they want
 	- Soviets Communists:
 		- media is controlled by state
-		- but supposed to server the working class
+		- but supposed to serve the working class
 	- Social Responsibility:
 		- media should be free from government control
 		- but also should serve the interests of the people